hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: The Bayesian inference framework

-where $\mat{D}_r = \diag(\lambda_1/(\lambda_1+1), \dots, \lambda_r/(\lambda_r+1)) \in \R^{r\times r}$.
 We can see from the last remainder term in~\eqref{eq:sm} that to obtain an accurate low-rank approximation of $\mat{H}^{-1}$, we must keep eigenvectors corresponding to eigenvalues that are greater than 1.
-This approximation is used to efficiently perform various operations related to the Hessian, for example, applying square-root inverse of the Hessian to a vector, which is needed to draw samples from the Gaussian approximation discussed in this section; see~\citet{VillaPetraGhattas21} for details.
+This approximation is used to efficiently perform various operations related to the Hessian, for example, applying the square-root inverse of the Hessian to a vector, which is needed to draw samples from the Gaussian approximation discussed in this section.
+We remark that the efficiency and scalability of our approach is based on the low rankness of the data misfit Hessian.
+We refer the reader to~\citet{GhattasWillcox21}, where this argument is made via model problems where low-rankness can be analytically shown, and for references to more complex problems where it can be shown empirically.